 - If you prefer spicy food, add some chili flakes or chopped chili peppers.

-- Other spices like cumin, ground cloves, etc can also be added to this soup.
+- Other spices like curry powder, cumin powder, ground cloves, etc can also be used to flavor this roasted pumpkin soup.

 - Non-vegans may use cooking cream or milk instead of coconut milk